tier4/edge-auto/docs/tutorials/02_installation.md

 ## 2-2.
 Jetson-based ECU

-**This following steps can be performed from your x86-based ECU via ssh.
-Besides, these steps require internet connection**
+**This following steps can be performed from your x86-based ECU via ssh**

 ### Download the repository and setup the environment